-A decrease in saliva can be sometimes be a normal thing and often it’s just annoying to deal with.
+A decrease in saliva can sometimes be a normal thing and often it’s just annoying to deal with.
 But it can also have a major impact on your general health and the health of your teeth and gums as well as your appetite and enjoyment of food.

-Dry mouth happens when the salivary gland in your mouth don’t make enough saliva to keep your mouth wet.
+Dry mouth happens when the salivary gland in your mouth doesn’t make enough saliva to keep your mouth wet.
 Saliva helps prevent tooth decay by neutralizing acids produced by the bacteria, which limits bacterial growth and washes away food particles.
 Saliva also increases the ability to taste and makes it easier to chew and swallow.
-In addition, enzymes in saliva aid in digestion of food.
+In addition, enzymes in saliva aid in the digestion of food.
 Suffice it to say saliva plays an important role in the health of your mouth and teeth.

 Causes of Dry Mouth

 Treatments of dry mouth depend on what causes it:

 - Sickness – When we are ill, our bodies respond in a variety of ways.
 Depending on the illness, the symptoms can range from being mildly unpleasant to dangerous.
 One side effect illness can cause is dry mouth.

 - Medications – Many different medications can cause dry mouth.
 This can include different types of drugs in the following categories: blood pressure medication, antidepressants, antihistamines, sedatives and others.

 - Radiation therapy – If you have been exposed to radiation there is a good chance your mouth may feel unusually dry.
 It may also be a side effect of anti-nausea medicine to help with the effects of radiation.

 - Diabetes – If you have diabetes leads to high blood sugar levels including in one’s saliva which can lead to dry mouth.

 Symptoms of Dry Mouth